jamesdsmyth/lets-grow/README.md

 + `action-creators.js` - These functions create an object ready to be dispatched to the reducers
 + `currentMonth.js` - Function that returns the correct class regarding whether that food is in season or not.
 This is linked to the calendar visual on the foodItem page
 + `NotificationContainer.js` - This gives you notifications when to water your plants.
 Currently these notifications are sped up so the prompts happen much faster than once a day!

-### Tips

-To use the es6 object spread especially when returning the state, you need to include the following in your package.json file.
-Find out more - [babel object rest spread] (https://babeljs.io/docs/usage/babelrc/)

-But first `npm install babel-plugin-transform-object-rest-spread`

-then in the `package.json` add an entry for `babel`

-  `"babel": {
-    "plugins": [
-      "transform-object-rest-spread"
-    ]
-  }`

 ### Future